-Name Campus/Department I hereby acknowledge receipt of a cread the handbook and abide by thin this document.
-Employees have the option of recei iving the handbook in elec tronic format or hard copy.
-Please indicate your choice by chec king the appropriate box k pelow: ☐ I choose to receive the emp responsibility for accessing i - - ☐ I choose to receive a hard co opy of the employee hand book.
-The information in this handbook is policies may supersede, modify, or As the district provides updated po abiding by the changes. render obsolete the inform mation summarized in this book.
-I understand that no modifications employment relationships are inter - os or alterations of at-will I understand that I have an obligation changes in personal information suresponsibility for contacting my suppressions or concerns or need furth ich as phone number, addr pervisor or the Human Res ess, etc. I also accept Signature Date Please sign and date this receipt an nd forward it to Linda Lone 7 Human Resources Dent
+Name Campus/Department I hereby acknowledge receipt of a copy of the BANQUETE ISD Employee read the handbook and abide by the standards, policies, and procedure in this document. • Employees have the option of receiving the handbook in electronic form nat or hard copy.
+Login to your Eduphoria account.
+Click "Formspace".
+Click "Submit No left corner of the screen.
+Click "Human Resources".
+Click "2023-20 Receipt".
+Read, make your selection, type your name and click "submit" 24 Employee Handbook Please indicate your choice by checking the appropriate by oox below: ☐ I choose to receive the employee handbook in electronic format responsibility for accessing it in Eduphoria, Formspace, Docume - I choose to receive a hard copy of the employee handbook and required to contact my supervisor to obtain a hard copy. understand I am The information in this handbook is subject to change.
+I understand that policies may supersede, modify, or render obsolete the information sundocument.
+As the district provides updated policy information, I accept reading and abiding by the changes. nmarized in this I understand that no modifications to contractual relationships or altera employment relationships are intended by this handbook. itions of at-will I understand that I have an obligation to inform my supervisor or depart changes in personal information such as phone number, address, etc. I a for contacting my supervisor or the superintendent if I have questions of further explanation. also accept responsibility Signature Date Please sign the electronic acknowledgement.
+(Directions above.)